mariomac/gostream/README.md

 ## Usage examples

+For more details about the API, and until [pkg.go.dev](https://pkg.go.dev/github.com/mariomac/gostream), is able to parse documentation for functions and types using generics, you can have a quick look to the generated [go doc text descriptions](./docs), or just let that the embedded document browser of your IDE does the job.

 ### Example 1: basic creation, transformation and iteration

 1. Creates a literal stream containing all the integers from 1 to 11.